Unforeseen medical treatment

 Hospital treatment (NHS)

 - Apart from emergency care, hospital treatment is arranged through your doctor (GP), dentist or optician.
-Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card.
+Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card (EHIC).
 Find a hospital near you.

 - As a visitor with a valid card you are entitled to all clinically necessary medical treatment free of charge.
 The card does not cover planned treatment.